mysociety/fixmystreet/running/admin_manual.md

   </dt>
   <dd>
     <p>
       When FixMyStreet sends a problem report to the body responsible, sometimes that email bounces back.
 This usually means the email address you've got for that body (and that category) is wrong, or has changed.
     </p>
     <p>
-      You can tell which report -- and hence which body and category -- caused the problem by looking at the returned email.
-Then, in the admin, go to **Bodies** and look at the contacts for that body.
+      You can tell which report &mdash; and hence which body and category &mdash; caused the problem by looking at the returned email.
+Then, in the admin, go to <strong>Bodies</strong> and look at the contacts for that body.
 Check that the email address looks correct (for example, if there are several, see if they look similar).
 If everything looks OK, you'll need to contact the body in question and confirm the correct email address to use.
 It’s likely that this will take up a little time, because you can't route such problems to the body until you've found a correct email address.
     </p>
     <p>
       Sometimes the email address may be correct, but there's another problem which prevents it receiving the email (such as a full mailbox).
 Be sure to check the error message that the mail server returned in the bounce-back message.
     </p>
   </dd>
   <dt>